Carreau/phd-dissertation/parts/roleofactin.rst

 aggregating around 200 dimers, where NMII minifilaments will be composed  only of 10 to 20 minifilaments.
 The other characteristic of unconventional myosin with muscle myosin is the mode of activation.
-Conventional myosin activation will be regulated by the amount of $Ca^{2+}$ available, whereas its counterpart is activated by th phosphorilation of the Myosin Light Chain (MLC).
+Conventional myosin activation will be regulated by the amount of :math:`Ca^{2+}` available, whereas its counterpart is activated by the phosphorilation of the Myosin Light Chain (MLC).

 Another parameter that discriminate muscle form cell myosin is their duty ratio.
 The duty ratio is define as the ratio of the time the myosin stays attached to its actin filament over the typical time of a contraction cycle.
-By noting :math:`\tau_{on}` and :math:`\tau_{off}` the time the myosin head spent attached/detached from  the filament , the duty-ratio or duty-cycle can be noted :
+By noting :math:`\tau_{on}` and :math:`\tau_{off}` the time the myosin head spent attached/detached from  the filament, the duty-ratio or duty-cycle can be noted :

 .. math::